dubhalley/Tube_Synth_How_to/README.md

 I'll describe my journey of tube's noob :)

-You'll find here my work in progress like a prototype :)
+You'll find here my work in progress like a prototype devloppment.

 Maquette V 0.1
-My partner wanted to get an idea of what it would look like.
+My friend wanted to get an idea of what it would look like.
 I made a mock-up front panel and decided on a position for the tube.
 Wood, hot glue...

 Quick and dirty :)